welissonArley/Packages.MAUI/src/MauiDays/readme.md

 - **SetDaysOfWeekFontFamily:** allows you to customize the font family for the days of the week in the calendar.

-Now that you know all properties to customize your popups, let's see an example with the fluent syntax:
+Now that you know all functions to customize your popups, let's see an example with the fluent syntax:

 ```csharp
 public static class CalendarPopupBuilder